bel-commons/bel-commons/README.rst

 Updating
 ~~~~~~~~
 - update repositories in ``/var/www/pybel/src/``.
-PyBEL, PyBEL Tools, and PyBEL Web are all installed as editable
+PyBEL, PyBEL Tools, and BEL Commons are all installed as editable
   in the virtual environment, ``venv``, stored in ``/var/www/pybel/.virtualenvs``
 - restart services with the commands:
     - ``sudo systemctl restart uwsgi.service``